GatoGraphQL/ExtensionStarter/README.md

 To create the extension manually:

 This starter project includes one fully-working extension plugin as demo: "Gato GraphQL - Hello Dolly", an integration for the [Hello Dolly](https://wordpress.org/plugins/hello-dolly/) plugin.

+You will need to duplicate the files and folders for this extension, and search/replace its name with your extension's name:

+- Duplicate folder `layers/GatoGraphQLForWP/packages/hello-dolly-schema` into `layers/GatoGraphQLForWP/packages/{your-extension-name}-schema`
+- Duplicate folder `layers/GatoGraphQLForWP/plugins/hello-dolly` into `layers/GatoGraphQLForWP/packages/{your-extension-name}`
+- Within these two folders, search and replace all occurrences of:
+  - `hello-dolly` => `your-extension-name`
+  - `Hello Dolly` => `Your Extension Name`
+  - `HelloDolly` => `YourExtensionName`

 <details>